The utilization rate formula - why is it so important?

 Resource planning and allocation solutions can help you a lot in making sense of it all -and run utilization formula operations smoothly.

-For example, in Primetric you can divide resource utilization into Scheduled and Tracked, covering both billable and non-billable working hours.
+For example, in Primetric you can divide resource utilization into Scheduled and Tracked, covering both billable and non-billable working hours for your professional services.
+As a result, you can see the total average labor hours and you can see whether your ideal utilization rate is within reach.

 Avoid bench time